About Carol Stock Kranowitz

 Carol is a graduate of Barnard College of Columbia University, which gave her its Distinguished Alumna Award in 2017.
 She has an M.A. in Education and Human Development from The George Washington University.
 She lives in Bethesda, Maryland, and has two wonderful sons and daughters-in-law and five sensational grandchildren.
 For fun, she plays the cello and, because of a high movement quota, gets at least an hour of exercise every day.

 To help families, teachers, and professionals understand SPD in children and adolescents, she has written several books, manuals, and other publications, some of which are listed below.
-Click HERE to learn more about books and translations, manuals, DVDs and CDs, and where to purchase them.
+Click HERE to learn more about books and translations.
 (Brief descriptions are below.)

 The Out-of-Sync Child Has Fun: Activities for Kids with Sensory Processing Disorder (Perigee, revised 2006) is chock full of fun and functional activities to improve children’s sensory systems (touch, movement and balance, body position, vision, hearing, smelling and tasting) and their sensory-related skills (oral-motor skills, motor planning, fine-motor skills, bilateral coordination and crossing the midline).
 These activities are suitable for all children.

-The Out-of-Sync Child Grows Up: Coping with Sensory Processing Disorder in the Adolescent and Young Adult Years (Tarcher/Perigee 2016) is the newest addition to the “Sync” series.
-This book offers essential information for tweens, teens, and young men and women in their 20s who have SPD — and for their parents and friends, too.
-Insightful and poignant contributions from more than 50 young people who have grown up with SPD help readers navigate the adolescent years.
+The Out-of-Sync Child Grows Up: Coping with Sensory Processing Disorder in the Adolescent and Young Adult Years (Tarcher/Perigee 2016) offers essential information for tweens, teens, and young men and women in their 20s who have SPD — and for their parents and friends, too.
+Insightful and poignant contributions from more than 50 people who have grown up with SPD help readers navigate the adolescent years.

 Growing an In-Sync Child: Simple, Fun Activities to Help Every Child Develop, Learn, and Grow (Perigee, 2010), co-authored with Joye Newman, is a fresh approach to understanding the profound impact of motor development on children of all ages and stages.
 The book includes 60 beginner, intermediate, and advanced activities to help all children — with and without disabilities — to develop and enhance their sensory-motor, perceptual-motor, and visual-motor skills.
 The book received a Teachers' Choice Award for the Classroom, 2013.